MrVogorip/IntelligentSystems/README.md

 Lab 5

-An application that implements the classic Hunt the Wumpus
+An application that implements the classic Hunt the Wumpus.

 Screenshot: